-Starts distance measurement, using the measure mode settings for the MSRI key.
-Displays measurement mode settings, if held down for one second.
-FRIEM Returns to the previous screen.
+NSK1 Starts distance measurement, using the measure mode settings for the MSR1 key.
+Displays measurement mode settings, if held down for CSE Returns to the previous screen.
 In numeric or alphanumeric mode, deletes input.
-ESC Records measured data, moves on to the next screen, or confirms and accepts the entered data in input mode.
+Records measured data, moves on to the next screen, or confirms and accepts the entered data in input mode.
 You have the option to record the measurement as a CP record instead of an SS record, if you hold this key down for one second in the Basic Measurement Screen (BMS).
-The instrument outputs the current measurement data (PT, HA, VA, and SD) on the COM port if you press this (PT, HA, VA, and SD) on the COM port if you press this (PT, The Data Rec settings must be set to COM.)
-KECEN Changes the key input mode between alphanumeric and numeric if pressed when you are in a PT or CD field.
+The instrument outputs the current measurement data (PT, HA, VA, and SD) on the COM port if you press this CPT, HA, VA, and SD) on the COM port if you press this (PT, HA, VA, and SD) on the COM port if you press this continues that the BMS or in a Stakeout observation screen.
+BOOM Changes the key input mode between alphanumeric and numeric if pressed when you are in a PT or CD field.
 Activates Qcode mode if pressed when you are in the Basic Measurement Screen (BMS).
-MODE Displays the MEMU screen.
-MEND Illumination key.
+MEND Displays the MENU screen.
+8 Illumination key.
 Turns the backlight on or off.
 Provides access to the 2-switch window if held down for one second.
-8 Turns the instrument on or off.
-AN'S Function Кеу
+AWG Turns the instrument on or off. Кеу Function

-Key Function MSR2 Starts distance measurement, using the measure mode settings for the MSR2 key.
+۲ Cey Function MSR2 Starts distance measurement, using the measure mode settings for the MSR2 key.
 Displays measurement mode settings, if held down for one second.
 DSP Moves to the next available display screen.
 Changes the fields that appear on the DSP1, DSP2, and DSP3 screens, if held down for one second.
 ANG Displays the Angle menu.
 STN ABC 7 Displays the Station Setup menu.
 In numeric mode, enters 7.
 In alphanumeric mode, enters A, B, C, or 7.
 S-O DEF 8 Displays the Stakeout menu.
 Shows stakeout settings, if held down for one second.
 In numeric mode, enters 8.
 In alphanumeric mode, enters D, E, F, or 8.
 O/S GHI 9 Displays the Offset Point Measurement menu.
 In numeric mode, enters 9.
 In alphanumeric mode, enters G, H, I, or 9.
 Displays the Programs menu, which contains additional measuring programs.